songweizhi/HgtSIM/README.md

           -lf         left end flanking sequences
           -rf         right end flanking sequences
-          -mixed      randomly assign mutation levels between specified values, parameter format: min-max -keep_cds   insert transfers only to non-coding regions, need the annotation files (in gbk format) of recipient genomes -a          folder holds the annotation files (in gbk format) of recipient genomes
+          -mixed      randomly assign mutation levels between specified values, parameter format: min-max -keep_cds   insert transfers only to non-coding regions, need the annotation files (in gbk format) of recipient genomes
-          -l          the minimum length of intergenic regions to be considered for insertion
+          -a          folder holds the annotation files (in gbk format) of recipient genomes -l          the minimum length of intergenic regions to be considered for insertion -blastn     path/to/blastn
+          -blastp     path/to/blastp

 Input files and arguments